-He has written a number of books covering digital matters.
+Ade has written a number of books covering digital matters.
 His latest being Biz 4.0: An anthropological blueprint for business in the digital age’.

 The irony of the digital age is that it is not about technology, though IT has a role to play.
 It cannot be conceptualised as ‘the industrial era amped up on tech steroids’, as implied by the much-used term, Industry 4.0.
 It is fundamentally about people reclaiming their humanity, and requiring the organisations they support and patronise to reshape accordingly.
 It also represents a return to a less certain and more dangerous world, less new town business park, more prehistoric savannah.
 This book, based on the author’s Biz 4.0 digital age business model, is a strategic template for reshaping your organisation for the digital age.

 The world of work is changing.
 The industrial era model of work is crumbling.
 Those trying to maintain an industrial era career in the digital age are starting to crumble too as they struggle to cope with the new realities.
 The future of work has arrived.
 Beyond 9 to 5 is written primarily for those who are about to enter the world of work.
 Understanding the drivers that are shaping tomorrow’s jobs will equip you to make better ‘career’ decisions.
 This is an empowering book.
 Understanding the shift from economic dependence to professional mastery will serve to give meaning to your work and in turn your life.
-The book is equally useful for those mid-career who are starting to realise that the skills that have taken them to this point in their career are not the same as those that will keep them economically relevant and fulfilled going forward.
+The book is equally useful for those mid-career who are starting to realize that the skills that have taken them to this point in their career are not the same as those that will keep them economically relevant and fulfilled going forward.
 This comprehensive, ‘on the money’ and engaging guide provides both the context and the actions you need to take to design your career.
-What’s more it will show you how to capitalise on your true nature.
+What’s more it will show you how to capitalize on your true nature.